How to Grow Garlic

 When to Plant

+Garlic can be planted in fall.
 For most parts of the US, you should plant your seed garlic in October.
 If you are very far north, you may need to plant in mid-September.
 If you are very far South, it may be December or January.
 You should check with your local Agricultural Extension Office for information about the best planting time for your region.

 How to Plant

-When you receive your seed garlic it will either be as loose cloves or whole bulbs, or some combination of the two.
 If it is in whole bulbs, you’ll want to “pop” the cloves.
 This means removing the outer paper and separating the individual cloves.
 There’s no need to fully unwrap individual cloves (as you would for cooking), but if the skin comes off, it’s still fine to plant.

 Lightly squeeze the bulb to check for damage or softness.
 If you do find some, those cloves should not be planted - though they can be eaten!
 With any garlic bulb there are always one to three naturally occurring very small cloves.
 Only plant the big ones for bulbs and save the smallest for eating.
 You could also plant those tiny ones close together and harvest them early as garlic scallions!

 You have the option of mulching heavily for winter.
-This is encouraged in colder areas but regardless of your location, helps to prevent weeds and keeps the soil nice and moist for the long nine months ahead.
+This is encouraged in colder areas but regardless of your location, mulching helps to prevent weeds and keeps the soil nice and moist for the long nine months ahead.

 Stages of Growing Garlic